LeonardCote08/price-tracker/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute it, provided the license is included.

+## Contact

+If you are interested in hiring me or discussing a project, feel free to reach out via my email address: [leonard.cote08@gmail.com](mailto:leonard.cote08@gmail.com)